Thank you! Your submission has been received!

 A mother kangaroo with her joey in a tranquil park setting, Perth, Australia.

-What Makes the Brisbane Departure Route Distinctive
+What Makes This Route Work

 A wide dramatic editorial photograph of a coral reef visible through crystal-clear shallow water with a distant cruise ship anchored on the horizon under a vivid blue Australian sky.

-Great fit
+Strong fit

 Think twice